reinauer/amiga-romy/README.md

 ## Amiga 4000 Romy

 This version was the first one I made.
-It fits snugly on top of a soldered-down Fat Agnus.
+It fits snugly on top of a soldered-down Fat Gary.
 The GAL is a PLCC-28 ATF22V10C type.
 This design is the most similar to the original Romy.

 <p float="left">